ppad-tech/chacha/README.md

 garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be [challenging to achieve][const].

-The ChaCha20 cipher within passes all test vectors from RFC8439.
+The ChaCha20 cipher within passes all test vectors from RFC8439, and the downstream AEAD-ChaCha20-Poly1305 implementation in [ppad-aead](https://github.com/ppad-tech/aead) passes all the [Project Wycheproof vectors][wyche].

 If you discover any vulnerabilities, please disclose them via security@ppad.tech.